 How Certification Affects Patients / Consumers

 Selecting an internist may be one of the most important decisions you'll make in your lifetime.
 How do you know if your doctor is qualified to provide the best care possible?
-Find out if your physicians are ABIM Board Certified and are maintaining their certification.
+Find out if he or she is board certified and maintaining their certification.

 What is Board Certification?

 Board certification is a meaningful indicator that a doctor has the knowledge, experience and skills necessary to provide high-quality patient care.
-ABIM certification is recognized throughout the world as signifying excellence in the practice of Internal Medicine and its subspecialties.
+Although board certification is voluntary, ABIM Board Certification is recognized throughout the world as signifying excellence in the practice of internal medicine and its subspecialties.

-ABIM Board Certified internists and subspecialists have demonstrated the ability and the commitment to lifelong learning, which is necessary to provide the high quality care that every patient deserves.
-ABIM certifies approximately one out of every four physicians in the United States.*
+Board certified internists and subspecialists have demonstrated the ability and the commitment to lifelong learning, which is necessary to provide the high-quality care that every patient deserves.
+Approximately one out of four practicing physicians nationwide is certified by ABIM.*

 Is Your Doctor Maintaining Board Certification?